Money management: why it’s important

 - transport costs – for example, public transport, petrol and tolls

 - credit card and personal loan repayments.

-Here are some of the variable expenses you might want to include in your family’s budget:
+Here are some irregular or once-off expenses you might want to include in your family’s budget:

 - home maintenance and household goods

 - registration fees and equipment – for example, for sports, music or dance programs